takahirom/skroll/README.md

 Skroll addresses these challenges by providing:
 *   **High-Fidelity `curl` Templates**: Define tests using `curl` commands, ensuring what you test is what you run.
 *   **Rich, Flexible Metrics**: Go beyond simple pass/fail.
 Evaluate responses with custom scoring and detailed output capture.
-*   **Parameter Optimization**: Systematically tune parameters (like LLM prompts) to find optimal values while regression tests ensure stability.
+*   **Parameter Optimization(Work in progress)**: Systematically tune parameters (like LLM prompts) to find optimal values while regression tests ensure stability.

 ## Why Skroll?